Isaiah Chapter 65

 The eating of swine’s flesh had been forbidden to the Jews.
 It was one of the dietary laws in Leviticus.
 It seems the eating of the swine flesh had something to do with this abominable worship.

 They remained near graves of the dead, somehow planning to communicate with the dead.
-This is an abomination even today, in Satan worship.
+This is an abomination even today, but is a commonly practiced ritual in Satan worship.

 Isaiah 65:5 “Which say, Stand by thyself, come not near to me; for I am holier than thou.
 These [are] a smoke in my nose, a fire that burneth all the day.”